ComPWA/compwa.github.io/docs/develop.md

 ### Pre-commit

 All {ref}`style checks <develop:Style checks>` are enforced through a tool called [{command}`pre-commit`](https://pre-commit.com).
-This tool needs to be activated, but only once, after you clone the repository:
+It's best to activate this tool locally as well.
+This has to be done only once, after you clone the
+repository:

 ```shell
 pre-commit install